-Apart from Publish games to the Web, Cocos Creator uses JSB technology based on the Cocos2d-x engine for the cross-platform release of native games.
-Before using Cocos Creator to build and publish games to native platforms, you need to configure related Cocos2d-x development environment first.
+Apart from publishing games to the Web, Cocos Creator uses JSB technology based on the Cocos2d-x engine for the cross-platform publishing of native games.
+Before using Cocos Creator to build and publish games to native platforms, it is necessary to configure Cocos2d-x related development environment first.

-Compile the Android project requires a complete Java SDK tool on your local computer, download it at the following address:
+Compiling the Android project requires a complete Java SDK tool on the local computer, download it at the following address:

 After the installation is complete, please confirm that the

 java command is valid on the command line.
-Input the following code into Mac terminal or Windows command line tool for check:
+Input the following code into Mac terminal or Windows command line tool to check:

-JAVA SE displays, there is no problem.
+JAVA SE is displayed, there is no problem.
 If

-JRE displays, then you need to install JAVA SE running environment).
+JRE is displayed, then it is necessary to install the JAVA SE environment.

-JAVA_HOME is included in your environmental variables.
-By right clicking Computer on your computer, choosing Property -> Advanced system setting -> Environment Variables to check and modify environmental variables.
-For effective running on Windows platform, you might need to restart the computer.
-For details, please refer to the document: How do I set or change the PATH system variable?.
+JAVA_HOME is included in the system environmental variables.
+By right-clicking the Computer icon and choosing Property -> Advanced system settings -> Environment Variables to check and modify environmental variables.
+It may be necessary to restart the system after the changes are made before they take effect on the Windows platform.
+For details, please refer to the How do I set or change the PATH system variable? documentation.

-Cocos Creator does not support Eclipse's ANT build, we need to use Android Studio v4.1 and above as an Android platform's build tool and you should download the required SDK and NDK packages in Android Studio.
+Cocos Creator does not support Eclipse's ANT build, it is necessary to use Android Studio 4.1 and above as an Android platform's build tool and download the required SDK and NDK packages in Android Studio.
 First, install Android Studio.

-Download the SDK and NDK required to publish the Android platform
+Downloading the SDK and NDK required to publish to the Android platform

 After installing Android Studio, refer to the official documentation and open the SDK Manager: SDK Manager Instructions.